Installing the Data Gateway

 sudo ~/setup-gateway.sh [Gentrack Cloud Url] [Gateway Host Name] ~/docker-compose.yml

-- Directory containing configuration files in the gatewayuser home directory
+- A directory with Data Gateway configuration files in the gatewayuser’s home directory

 - Security encryption keys and certificates